All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Can I eat out for lunch on semaglutide?

 Yes.
 Order grilled protein (chicken, fish, shrimp) with a side of vegetables and a small starch.
 Ask for sauces on the side.
 Skip fried appetizers.
 Most restaurants can accommodate this easily.
-You will probably take half your meal home, and that becomes tomorrow's lunch.
+You'll probably take half your meal home, and that becomes tomorrow's lunch.

 How do I handle lunch on days when nausea is bad?